What it does Engineering Architecture Tech stack Try Relay → ← Back to Lab

 A consulting case study, deployed.

 Relay is what Sandy Brook DevWorks looks like when given a real product with real constraints — regulated telephony, real-time audio, multi-tenant billing, and zero-downtime infrastructure-as-code.
-Four engineering surfaces stacked together to ship an AI product that actually picks up the phone.
+Four deployed surfaces stacked together to ship an AI product that actually picks up the phone.

 Real-time voice bridge